AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 When the creature appears, you can telepathically give the creature a single sentence task, even if you cannot communicate with them normally.
 The creature will attempt to complete the task to the best of their ability, so long as it is not obviously impossible or suicidal in nature.
 The spell ends early if the task is completed or the creature falls to 0 Hit Points.

-## Level 7

-### Forcecage

-*Level 7 Conjuration*
-**Casting Time:** :: Action
-**Range:**        :: 100 feet
-**Components:**   :: V, S, M (an ornate jade box worth 1,500 gp) **Duration:**     :: Concentration, up to 1 hour
-A shimmering, immobile, cube-shaped prison composed of magical force springs into existence around an area of your choice within range.
-You choose whether this magic prison is shaped like a cage with bars or a solid box.

-**Shape.** If you choose cage, it can be up to 20 feet on a side and made from 1/2-inch diameter bars spaced 1/2 inch apart.
-If you choose box, it can be up to 10 feet on a side, creating a solid barrier that prevents any matter from passing through it and blocking any spells cast into or out of the area.
-The cage extends into the Ethereal Plane, blocking ethereal travel.

-**Creatures Inside.** When you cast the spell, any creatures that are completely inside the area of the cage are trapped.
-Any creatures partially within the area, or too large to fit are pushed away until they are completely outside of the cage.

-\column

-&nbsp;A creature inside the cage cannot leave it by non-magical means.
-If the creature tries to use teleportation or interplanar travel to leave the cage, it must first make a Charisma Saving Throw.
-The spell or effect is wasted on a failed save, but on a success the creature uses the spell or effect to escape.

-**Statistics.** The cage's Armour Class equals your Spell Save DC and it has 250 Hit Points.
-It is immune to Poison and Psychic damage.
-It cannot be dispelled by a *Dispel Magic* spell, but a *Disintegrate* spell destroys the wall it instantly.

-**Using a Higher-Level Spell Slot.** The Hit Points of the cage created by this spell increase by 25 for each Spell Slot Level above 7.

-:

-### Mordenkainen's Sword

-*Level 7 Conjuration (Bard, Sorcerer, Warlock, Wizard)* **Casting Time:** :: Action
-**Range:**        :: 60 feet
-**Components:**   :: V, S, M (a fine sword hilt worth 250 gp) **Duration:**     :: Concentration, up to 1 minute
-You create a sword-shaped planar rift about 3 feet long in an unoccupied space you can see within range.
-This floating rift-sword lasts for the duration.
-When you cast this spell, you can make a Melee Spell Attack with the sword against a creature, loose object, or structure within 5 feet of the sword.
-On a hit, the target takes 4d12 Force damage.
-This attack scores a Critical Hit if the number on the d20 is 18 or higher.
-On a Critical Hit, the sword deals an extra 8d12 force damage (for a total of 12d12 force damage).

-As a Bonus Action on your turn, you can move the sword up to 30 feet to an unoccupied space you can see and then make a Melee Spell Attack with it again.

-The sword can harmlessly pass through any barrier, including a wall of force.

-**Using a Higher-Level Spell Slot.** When you cast this spell using a Level 9 Spell Slot, when you make an attack with the sword you may attack twice.

 {{pageNumber,auto}}
 {{footnote EXTRA | APPENDICES}}